Blaise-93/personal-lifestyle-dashboard/README.md

 For more information about my unitestting, kindly visit the jasmine-unittest files because I tried my best to simplify each test suites all the time using `describe/it blocks functions` of jasmine to do the work.

+## __Site Logo__:
+ On creating the site logo, I used [figma](https://www.figma.com/) to build  the [coulture logo](./md-images/coulture-logo.png).
+The logo comprises two Stars, a Sun and a River flow, water  which are three symbolic figures which every components of lives takes their livelihood from.
+Thus, Coulture is people's way of life and whomsever that uses it is indeed a star.

+ The logo ico was generated using [Favicon](https://favicon.io/ 'favicon generator') so that it can help me suite any users device for users' search engine.
+I love using favicon because is quite easy to configure and navigate.

 ## __Tech Stacks used__:
 1. Javascript
 2. JSON